Tereza Fajksová

 Tereza Fajksová (born 17 May 1989) is a Czech model and beauty queen who won Miss Earth 2012.
 Fajksová is the first delegate from the Czech Republic to win the Miss Earth title.

 Biography

 Fajksová comes from the small town of Ivančice in the Czech Republic.
 She has natural blonde hair and blue eyes.
 She attended TG Masaryk elementary school in Ivančice, and high school at the Ludvík Daněk Sports Gymnasium in Brno.
 She has lived in Brno since her high school years.

-Fajksová is a Public Administration graduate of Mendel University Brno.
+Fajksová is a Public Administration graduate of Mendel University in Brno.

 Before she started her modeling career, she was a volleyball player.
 As captain of the team from Brno (Brno Kralovopolska Extraliga Volleyball Team), her team won three junior national championships in the Czech Republic.
 Her career in volleyball ended when she had an injury which paved her way in the world of fashion and modeling.

 Pageantry

 Early career

 Fajksová was a finalist in the 2009 edition of Miss Czech Republic.
 She placed second runner-up in Miss Tourism Queen of the Year International 2010 and placed in the Top 24 of Miss Bikini International 2011.